helpscout/hs-marketing-fe-project/challenge.md

 Review the [requirements](./requirements.md) to see your task.

-This challenge will incorporate your knowledge of JavaScript and CSS, as well as your confidence navigating existing systems and frameworks.
+This challenge will incorporate your knowledge of JavaScript and CSS, as well as your skills navigating existing systems and frameworks.

-The goal is to complete everything listed under "Requirements" in the design spec.
-If you finish, feel free to tackle the items under "Nice to have".
+The goal is to complete everything in the "Project Requirements" specifications.

 You have **6 hours** to complete this task.
 Please stick to this time limit.